amblerhq/withCSV/README.md

 💅 A fluent API à la lodash, designed to feel like you are working with a plain array of objects.
 It is fully-typed from end to end and accepts asynchronous callbacks, making it great for database imports and other automation jobs.

-🧠 Memory efficient by default : the Stream based architecture only ever holds one CSV row in memory at a time, making it possible to work on arbitrarily large files in memory-constrained environments.
+🧠 Memory efficient by default : the stream based architecture only ever holds one CSV row in memory at a time, making it possible to work on arbitrarily large files in memory-constrained environments.

 ## Installing